Wall Street drifts in a rare quiet day following weeks of tariff turmoil

-NEW YORK — (AP) — U.S. stocks are drifting Tuesday in a rare quiet day for financial markets worldwide, for now at least.
+NEW YORK — (AP) — U.S. stocks are drifting Tuesday in a rare quiet day for financial markets.

+The S&P 500 was edging down by 0.1% in late trading.
+The Dow Jones Industrial Average was down 82 points, or 0.2%, and the Nasdaq composite was 0.1% lower with a little less than an hour remaining in trading.

-The S&P 500 was up 0.2% in early trading, though it's been prone to huge swings not just day to day but also hour to hour.
-It's regularly careened more than 1 percentage point within each day as markets struggle to keep up with President Donald Trump's trade war, which economists warn could cause a global recession unless it's scaled back.
+The modest moves offer some respite following the huge swings that have battered Wall Street recently, not just day to day but also hour to hour.
+The day before, the S&P 500 went from a gain of 1.8% to a slight loss and back to a gain as it struggled to keep up with shifts in President Donald Trump's trade war, which economists warn could cause a global recession unless it's scaled back.

 Perhaps more importantly, the U.S. bond market was also showing more signs of calm after its sudden and sharp moves last week raised worries that investors worldwide may no longer see U.S. government bonds as a no-brainer go-to when times are scary.

-The yield on the 10-year Treasury was holding steady at 4.38%, where it eased to on Monday from 4.48% at the end of last week.
-It had been at just 4.01% a week earlier.
+The yield on the 10-year Treasury eased to 4.33% from 4.38% late Monday.
+It had pulled back to there from 4.48% at the end of last week after surging from just 4.01% a week earlier.
+A drop in yields is what usually happens when investors are scared, and this week's moves offer a return to form.

-The value of the U.S. dollar also steadied after its fall last week raised more worries that Trump’s trade war was degrading its status as another safe-haven investment, like U.S. Treasury bonds.
+The value of the U.S. dollar also steadied after tumbling last week and raising more worries that Trump’s trade war was degrading its status as a safe-haven investment, like U.S. Treasury bonds.
 The dollar’s value ticked higher against the euro and Swiss franc but slipped against the British pound.

+On Wall Street, Albertson’s fell 7.9% despite reporting a stronger profit for the latest quarter than analysts expected.
+The company behind Safeway, Vons and other grocery stores gave a forecast for profit in the upcoming year that was short of analysts’.

+DaVita sank 2.8% for a second straight drop after it said a ransomware attack is affecting some of its operations.
+The health care company said it’s still investigating the attack, which it learned about Saturday, and that it can’t yet know the “full scope, nature, and potential ultimate impact.”

-On Wall Street, Bank of America climbed 3.9% after the Charlotte, North Carolina-based bank reported stronger profit for the latest quarter than analysts expected.
+On the winning side of Wall Street was Bank of America, which climbed 4.1% after the Charlotte, North Carolina-based bank reported stronger profit for the latest quarter than analysts expected.

 China's leadership, meanwhile, has been trying to present itself as a source of "stability and certainty" as it visits countries across Southeast Asia this week.

 In stock markets abroad, indexes rose across much of Europe and Asia.
-Germany’s DAX returned 1.1%, and the FTSE 100 in London added 0.9%.
+Germany’s DAX returned 1.4%, and the FTSE 100 in London climbed1.4%.

 Automakers helped drive indexes higher in Asia, where Japan’s Nikkei 225 added 0.8% and South Korea’s Kospi rose 0.9%.